Mxhlt/Mxhlt.github.io/_posts/2018-03-14-Untitled-document.md

     <td></td>
   </tr>
   <tr>
-    <td>I need to learn to use my resources at hand to help me work better.</td>
+    <td>I need to work quicker and more effectively meaning I will get more done.</td>
     <td></td>
   </tr>
 </table>